OmarCastro/xema/README.md

 loremSchema.validate('invalid text'); // {error: 'string = "invalid text" does not start with "Lorem"'}
 ```

-All schemas are immutable, so every rule added to a schema creates a new one
+All schemas are immutable, so every rule added to a schema creates a new one.
 ```Javascript
 const loremIpsumSchema = loremSchema.endsWith('ipsum');
 loremSchema.validate('Lorem ipsum dolor sit amet'); // {}
 loremIpsumSchema.validate('Lorem ipsum dolor sit amet'); // {error: 'string = "Lorem ipsum dolor sit ame" does not end with "ipsum"'}
 ```

-Schemas do not allow null values by default, to allow them the optional rule must be called
+Schemas do not allow null values by default, to allow them the optional rule must be called.
 ```Javascript
 const optionalLoremIpsumSchema = loremIpsumSchema.optional();
 optionalLoremIpsumSchema.validate(null)  // {}